DarkaBondarenko/HTML-CSS/README.md

-This is my test project for HTML&CSS course.
+This is my test project for HTML & CSS course.